Pursuit of Happiness (song): Background and release

+Music and lyrics

+Luke Hinz of HotNewHipHop wrote "'Pursuit of Happiness' is a melancholic return to self-examination from the perspective of an addict looking for their next hit.
+The happiness of the track is fleeting, confined within the limits of each high; it's a glimpse into a search that seemingly will never come to an end.
+Cudi understands that the happiness of each addiction is only temporary and ultimately unsatisfactory, yet he can't manage to break free of the cycle that always seems to end in failure."

-Steve Aoki Remix
+Steve Aoki remix

 Upon the song's release, American electro house DJ Steve Aoki, produced a remix of "Pursuit of Happiness", which went on to become as popular as the original and became a staple at Aoki's concerts.
 Steve Aoki released his remix on December 5, 2009.
-In 2012, the remix was featured on the trailers for the comedy film Project X and was later included on the film's soundtrack.
+In 2012, the remix was heavily featured in the trailers for the comedy film Project X and was later included on the film's soundtrack.
 On May 1, 2012, an "Extended Steve Aoki Remix" was released via digital distribution, such as iTunes and Amazon.com.
 Also in May 2012, Kid Cudi received a nomination for Best Song from a Movie at the MTV Movie Awards, for the Steve Aoki remix to "Pursuit of Happiness", being used in Project X.

 Reception

-Emma Silvers of SF Weekly called the song a "self-aware 2009 party anthem — or chronicle of a person's thinking as they veer into a drunk and drugged out downward spiral, depending on how you spin it — is a pretty lonely song to begin with."
+Emma Silvers of SF Weekly called the song a "self-aware 2009 party anthem—or chronicle of a person's thinking as they veer into a drunk and drugged out downward spiral, depending on how you spin it—is a pretty lonely song to begin with."